Some remedies are best left home

 Myths about “home remedy” cleaning products that you should not trust to clean your business:

 - You can clean your windows with newspaper.
 Don’t fall for this!
-Newspaper is not as durable as paper towels and can leave ink and residue on the glass.
+Newspaper is not as durable as microfiber and can leave ink and residue on the glass.

 - Cleaning solutions only take a few seconds to work.
 On average, it can take up to three minutes for a solution to set it before it actually begins working, and some may even take up to 10 minutes.